๐Ÿซ Intro to Engineering

 Why This Matters

-Units aren't just labels you slap onto numbers—they're the language engineers use to communicate precisely across disciplines, countries, and decades.
-You're being tested on your ability to work fluently within the SI system, convert between unit systems, and apply dimensional analysis to verify your calculations.
-Every engineering problem you'll encounter requires you to track units as carefully as you track numbers, because a unit error can mean the difference between a successful design and a catastrophic failure.
+Units aren't just labels you slap onto numbers.
+They're the language engineers use to communicate precisely across disciplines, countries, and decades.
+You need to work fluently within the SI system, convert between unit systems, and apply dimensional analysis to verify your calculations.
+Every engineering problem requires you to track units as carefully as you track numbers, because a unit error can mean the difference between a successful design and a catastrophic failure.

 The Foundation: SI Base Units